articles hero image

-Birmingham Divorce Lawyer
+Birmingham Divorce Attorney

 Offering Compassionate & Thorough Legal Support

 Navigating a divorce can easily become more complicated than you expected.
 Apart from the emotional aspects of ending a marriage, there may be many critical matters to resolve, such as those involving your children or any significant assets you share with your spouse.
-The good news is that Ingram Law, LLC can provide you with a fresh start and a new outlook on the future.
+The good news is that Joe Ingram Law LLC can provide you with a fresh start and a new outlook on the future.

 Divorce Mediation in Alabama

-Mediation is a collaborative divorce service and is a fresh approach to resolving all marital issues before trial for a more affordable outcome.
+Mediation is a collaborative divorce service and a fresh approach to resolving all marital issues before trial for a more affordable outcome.
 During mediation, all parties agree to sit down and mediate the case if possible.
 Going to trial is viewed as a last resort, even when it remains a viable possibility.

 During mediation, various aspects of the divorce will be addressed such as: